gigety/gigety/README.md

 Gigety is a project for self learning many technologies.
 It does have a [domain deployment](https://gigety.com).
-Dual Note: Gigety stays in dev / experimental mode as it is for learning puposes only.
+**Dual Note**: Gigety stays in dev / experimental mode as it is for learning puposes only.

 The first milestone has been branched off to https://github.com/gigety/gigety/tree/gigety-non-reactive.

 Gigety milestone 2 will be full of migrations and new feautures:
 This is in hope to ease development of new features.
 Also to improve testing and enhance the control of deployments.
 We hope to include new options for scalability as well.

 * Spring Cloud Gateway
 * Spring 5 Oauth2